COVID-19 pandemic in Hungary: Government response

 On 19 March, Andrea Mager Minister without portfolio, responsible for National Wealth and the team led by her prepared and accepted recommendations which were the basis of economic decisions published next day.

 During the fall months, the cases started to hit record numbers almost every week.
 Until the end of October, Orbán was against a lockdown which the country saw during the first wave.
 However, the course changed rapidly in November.
 The government implemented a curfew from midnight to 5 a.m., reintroduced the state of emergency, closed entertainment venues, further limited public events and tightened mask wearing rules.
 On 14 November, the country went into a new partial lockdown for 30 days.
 The curfew was extended to 8 p.m., gatherings were limited, stores and hairdressers had to close by 7 p.m., restaurants were only allowed to offer meals to go, hotels were not allowed to receive tourist guests, events and amateur team sport were banned, recreational facilities and institutions such as gyms, swimming pools, theatres, museums, and zoos were closed.
 Students above the 9th grade, university, and college students had to switch to online teaching.
 Kindergarten and school teachers had to be tested weekly.
 A few days later it became mandatory to wear a face mask in all public spaces, except for green spaces, in large cities.

-On 21 May 2021, Orban informed that the nation was going to lift the most remaining COVID-19 restrictions, including a night-time curfew, as soon as the number of those vaccinated reaches 5 million.
+On 21 May 2021, Orbán informed that the nation would lift most remaining COVID-19 restrictions, including a night-time curfew, as soon as the number of those vaccinated reaches 5 million.
 He also added that masks would no longer need to be worn in public, and gatherings of up to 500 people could be held in the open air.
-Events in closed spaces will be open to those with vaccination cards.
+Events in closed spaces were open to those with vaccination cards.
 "This means we have defeated the third wave of the pandemic," Orban was quoted as saying.